KCaverly/auden/README.md

 # auden

 *yet another retrieval server*
 *lsp but for retrieval*

-Embeddable Retrieval Engine for On-Device Retrieval Applications
+## Embeddable Engine for On-Device Retrieval Applications

 This is very much a work in progress project, in which I am hoping to create a standalone directory based retrieval engine in Rust.
 The hope is that this can either be leveraged as a package directly inside another Rust application to manage on-device retrieval, or run as a binary and exposed over something like gRPC.